 Spineo is an online program to fight bruxism.
 On this page, we answer the frequently asked questions (FAQ) about bruxism.

-What is the definition of bruxism?
+Question: what is the definition of bruxism?

 Bruxism is a condition that is characterized by the grinding and clenching of teeth.

 Symptoms of bruxism can include toothaches, headaches, jaw pain, and a clicking or popping sound when the jaw moves.